3.8.1. Road structures. Rules for drawing and adding attributes.

 - Pedestrian bridge

-- Assign names for road structures in accordance with the general rules (see 3.1.3.
+- Road construction items are named in accordance with the general rules.
+See 3.1.3.
 Map item naming rules.

 - If a bridge or tunnel has a proper name, then enter it for the “road structure” as well as for the section of road that passes over it (see also point 126.96.36.199.3).